riccardoRicciardelli/website-shell-tester/README.md

 LOG_HEADERS="false"      # Set to "true" to log all HTTP headers
 ```

+### When to Use Each Configuration Method

+#### Use `.headers.env` when:
+- Setting up for the first time
+- Testing general websites without specific optimizations
+- Creating a personal base configuration
+- Working with legacy setups

+#### Use Profiles (`--profile NOME`) when:
+- Testing specific application types (Laravel, WordPress, etc.)
+- Need optimized settings for better performance
+- Working with team standardized configurations
+- Testing multiple different application types

 ### Fallback Behavior
+- If no `--profile` specified: loads `.headers.env` → defaults
-- If `.headers.env` is not found, the script uses sensible defaults
+- If `.headers.env` is not found: uses sensible defaults
-- Empty values in the config file are ignored (defaults are used)
+- Empty values in config files are ignored (defaults are used)
 - Invalid values are validated and corrected automatically

 ### Security Notes